apre-group/checkmate/README.md

 The modeling of protocols as games and manual analysis of security properties can be found in [1].
 This and other related materials are listed below.

-The input for CheckMate is a CIF (=CheckMate Input Format) file representing a game.
-The CIF is explained in the Input section below.
+The input for CheckMate is a JSON file representing a game.
+The JSON structure is explained in the Input section below.
 Examples for such instances can be found in the `examples` folder.

 ## Input

-The CheckMate Input Format CIF is a special instance of the JSON format.
+The CheckMate input format is a special instance of the JSON format.
 It is a dictionary with the following keys:

 1. `players`: expects the list of all players in the game.
 2. `actions`: expects the list of all possible actions throughout the game.